-Student — May I ask another question along that line?
-We have been told that we are sons of the sun, and the expression has been used, the parent-star.
+Student — We have been told that we are sons of the sun, and the expression has been used, the parent-star.
 Now, if there is a parent-star, we are children of parent-stars.
 Is the avatara — this extraordinary, natural, spiritual, phenomenon — occurring as you say in a sporadic way at first —

 G. de P. — At present, yes.

 Student — Is that an earnest of the glorious state of consciousness that is to be the destiny of the advancing humans when they shall have realized not only the consciousness of themselves as sons of the sun, but as children of the parent-star?

 G. de P. — It is.
 Miss -----, did I hand to you three questions written on a slip of paper?
 The questions asked thereon are so closely akin to what has just been spoken of, that I am going to ask you to fetch me that slip of paper.